 34-year-old Dietrich Whitley was fatally shot Saturday outside the Oakdale housing project in Hunters Point, marking the 24th homicide in San Francisco.
 Eight of those killings have happened in Bayview/Hunters Point, and Supervisor Shamann Walton says he wishes the city could do more to prevent more violent deaths in his district.

-"We need to do a better job of finding opportunities for young people," Walton tells Bay City News.
+"We need to do a better job of finding opportunities for young people," Walton tells the Examiner.
 "That’s one of the things I’m going to be working hard to do."

 Walton also introduced a resolution before the Board of Supervisors that would create "a comprehensive plan to end killings and violence through improved resources and better communication between city agencies and community groups," per BCN.